 The project metadata will be maintained and updated accordingly throughout the project, a subset of which will be recorded in UQ’s open access repository (UQ eSpace), and harvested by Research Data Australia (RDA) following publication, or when the project is completed.

 Managed dataset/s associated with this project metadata will also be available to view either by a DOI listed in the record (open access), or following a request to the authors (mediated access).
 This data will be retained for at least five years (Please check if it will need to be retained for longer, or adapt as per the legal requirements of your project, if relevant).

-Some details about storage location, access, encryption and third party security management are provided below.
+Some details about storage location, access, encryption and project record provenance are provided below.
 This information may be useful to include in your ethics application, when describing how you will store and manage your project's data.

 Storage location: The storage locations are determined by the type of project described in the UQRDM record, this will vary depending whether the project includes identified/de-identified data.
 The decision matrix determines the storage allocation and location choice.
 All data is kept within Australia.
 UQ ITS manages this process in compliance with relevant security and back-up requirements.

 Access is password protected.
 For human identifiable data, access is further restricted to the Collaborators listed on the UQRDM record who can only access the data with their institutional credentials (share by link/share by email functionalities within UQRDM cloud are disabled).

 Encryption: Data is encrypted in transit for both access to the data from a project share within UQ and via the cloud interface.
 The data is not guaranteed to be encrypted at rest.

 Project record provenance: a log of all the changes made to the project record is kept on the record page under "Record history'.